collective/collective.portlet.geo/README.rst

 audience for a portlet into particular countries or language groups, e.g. China and Mandarin.

-Note that once created, the country and language settings for a particular geoportlet cannot be changed.
-Plone's portlets system makes it difficult to provide this functionality.

 It uses the geolocation database provided by http://Software77.net.

 Compatibility: Plone 4+.